onechiporenko/eslint-plugin-mocha-cleanup/README.md

 Almost each rule (unless otherwise indicated) may be customized to ignore skipped tests/suites (`describe.skip`, `it.skip`, `xspecify` etc) with adding `skipSkipped: true` to the rule-options.

 * `asserts-limit` Rule to disallow use more than allowed number of assertions.
 Tests without any assertions are also disallowed.
-Rule may be customized with setting maximum number of allowed asserts:
+Rule may be customized with setting maximum number of allowed asserts (Defaults to 3):

 ```json
 "rules": {